-There are those of us who get a little nervous moving at 90 miles per hour protected by steel, air bags and anti-lock brakes.
+There are those of us who get a little nervous driving at 90 miles per hour (140 kph) protected by steel, air bags and anti-lock brakes.
 And then there are those of us who ask, "Can we remove all protective mechanisms, get close enough to kiss the pavement and lie down so we can't see real well?"
 Replace "pavement" with "ice," and you've got yourself the makings of a luge team.

-Luge is one of the most dangerous sports in the Olympic games, and the athletes who race down an icy, high-banked track at up to 90 mph (140 km/h) are a special breed.
+Luge is one of the most dangerous sports in the Olympic games, and the athletes who race down an icy, high-banked track at speeds typically up to 90 mph are a special breed.